gallorob/gallorob.github.io/hobbies/wizardry.md

 I have, so far, fully translated the first Benni Matsuyama novel, and released it online on [this archive](https://archive.org/details/ash_and_youth_side_by_side), along with the original serialization scans stitched together in a single .cbz from the Famicom Isshobun magazine.

 I am currently translating the second Matusyama's novel, but it's so much more work than expected given its page count.
 But it will be done, sooner or later, and I will upload that as well.

+Currently, Kumo Kagyu (the author of "Goblin Slayer") is writing the "Blade & Bastard" series of light novels.
+While a bit on the nose sometimes (especially the characters name, like "Iarumas" being a "Samurai"), the stories are really enjoyable and include a lot of references to the original games.
+There is also the manga based on the light novel being released currently, and an anime adaptation is planned.

 ## Resourceful Resources